Scribery/tlog/README.md

 Installing
 ----------

+You can use one of the [release binary RPM packages][releases] and install them with your favorite tool.
+The RPM package does all the necessary setup for you.

-If you built `tlog` from source, you can install it with the usual `make install`:
+Otherwise, if you built `tlog` from source, you can install it with the usual `make install`:

     sudo make install

 If you are recording other users, and don't want them to be able to affect the recording process, make sure you make the `/usr/bin/tlog-rec` executable SUID/SGID to separate and dedicated user and group.

-Otherwise you can use the [release binary RPM packages][releases] and install them with your favorite tool.
-The RPM package of v3 release or later creates `tlog` user and group and makes `/usr/bin/tlog-rec` SUID/SGID for you.
+It doesn't require running as root and will be safer with a regular, dedicated user.

+You will also need to create the session lock directory `/var/run/tlog` and make it writable (only) for the user(s) `tlog-rec` runs as.
+On systems where (/var)/run is a tmpfs you will also need to make sure the session lock directory is recreated on the next boot.
+In that case, on systems with systemd you'll need to create a tmpfiles.d configuration file, and on init.d systems - a startup script.

 Testing
 -------